 The idea behind this section is to show that, despite a challenging context for the funding of the arts and culture in Europe and worldwide, other EU funding programmes beyond Creative Europe can be interesting for our sector, if you know how to read between the (guide)lines.
-For this reason the following pages have been compiled in partnership with selected contributors, individual experts or organisations/networks with expertise and experience as partners, facilitators and/or advisors of EU funding programmes.
+For this reason the following pages were compiled, in the first edition of this guide, in partnership with selected contributors, individual experts or organisations/ networks with expertise and experience as partners, facilitators and/or advisors of EU funding programmes.